roman-milk/roman-milk.github.io/nude-melissa.md

+===

- ****** Nude Melissa ****** bygeronimo_appleby© An hour later, Eammon, seated in his favourite chair in front of the television, a can of lager thoughtfully supplied by his daughter, turned his head in the direction of the front door.
+An hour later, Eammon, seated in his favourite chair in front of the television, a can of lager thoughtfully supplied by his daughter, turned his head in the direction of the front door.

  "I'll get it!"
 Melissa called when the bell rang.